What is a Firewise site?

 To continue being qualified as a Firewise community, residents must enter their hours and dollars spent on Wildfire preparedness in November of every year.

-Keep track of your hours and money.
+Keep track of your hours and money you spend on wildlife resilience.
 Site leaders will create a form for you to complete this form before October 21, 2026.
 (TBD)

-How do I get a discount from my insurance company for being part of a
+How do I get a discount from my insurance company for being Firewise-certified?

-If you are on the CA Fair Plan, you must submit the following to get the
+If you are on the CA Fair Plan, you must submit the following documents to your agent to get the

 The NFPA approved Perimeter Map Use our online map to zoom in to your